 Mind the heat.
 When hosting an open house, you want it warm – but don’t go overboard.
 People tend to overdo the heat for a showing to combat the colder weather, but prospective buyers who are coming in with coats and hats and scarves will quickly get too warm and uncomfortable.
 We suggest keeping the temperature between 68 and 70 degrees.
 Turning up the heat also will increase the amount of dust in your home.
 Having your system professionally cleaned will keep dust to a minimum and reduce the risk of an uncomfortable experience for potential buyers who are more susceptible to airborne dust.

 Finally, now it’s time to consult with your Realtor because an expert agent can advise on how to prepare your home to make a beautiful first impression and attract maximum attention (and prospective buyers).
-At The Lipman Group Sotheby’s International Realty, our expert agents know the market, the comparable sales and the trends, and are committed to advising sellers how to get top dollar for their primary investment.
-Click here to consult with an expert Realtor at The Lipman Group Sotheby’s International Realty.
+At RE/MAX Homes and Estates, our expert agents know the market, the comparable sales and the trends, and are committed to advising sellers how to get top dollar for their primary investment.
+Click here to consult with an expert Realtor at RE/MAX Homes and Estates.

 Belle Meade is one of the most sought-after communities in Tennessee, which means the real estate market can be pretty competitive.
 That is why it is best, when searching for a home, to work with a trusted Belle Meade real estate agent.
 So, how do you choose an agent to fit your needs?
 Start by following these five tips: